 It’s far harder to get commissions now!
 Only kidding.
 But I do think the game has upped, especially with materials – tapes and treatments need to be super slick now to punch through.
 I think there’s also a recent nod back to traditional formats which went out of fashion for a while, and now with things like the return of Queer Eye, those features spaces are back in vogue.
 Which for a formatter like me is a dream!

 - What’s the best bit about your job?

 - It’s a fascinating time for TV at the moment.
-What we’re watching, the way we’re watching it… What trends do you predict for this year?
-And in five years time?
+What we’re watching, the way we’re watching it… What trends do you predict for the future?

 - What do you look for in a great development team member, at any level?